Demo411/multi-cloud-security-portfolio/README.md

 ## Project Summary

-This project simulates a real-world cloud security monitoring environment using Microsoft Azure and Microsoft Sentinel.
-The objective was to design, deploy, and validate an end-to-end detection pipeline capable of identifying suspicious administrative activity within an Azure subscription.
+The objective was to design, deploy, and validate an end-to-end cloud detection pipeline capable of identifying high-impact administrative abuse, validating log integrity, and generating actionable security incidents within a SIEM environment.

 The lab specifically simulates a resource group deletion attack to demonstrate how cloud activity logs can be ingested, analyzed, and converted into actionable security incidents within a SIEM platform.